vishalmysore/easyq/README.md

 # EasyQZ 🧠📖

-**EasyQZ** is an AI Powered Knowledge enhancer and Quiz Generation tool that allows users to generate quizzes from any article, link, topic, or custom text.
+**EasyQZ** is an AI Research Agent for knowledge enhancement via intelligent Quiz Generation and feedback  that allows users to generate quizzes from any article, link, topic, or custom text.
 Whether you're a student, educator, or professional, EasyQ helps you test your knowledge, compete with others, and discover trending topics.

 ## Live Demo
 - **URL**: [EasyQZ](https://easyqz.online/)